Royal Canadian Mint: Toronto Transit Commission tokens

-From 1954 to 2006, the Mint supplied the Toronto Transit Commission with 24 million tokens.
+From 1954 to 2006, the mint supplied the Toronto Transit Commission with 24 million tokens.
 These tokens were taken out of service in 2007 for official use.
 The lightweight token was replaced due to the ease in duplicating counterfeit versions.
 Subsequent tokens for the TTC were manufactured in the United States by Osborne Coinage.

 Canadian Tire

-In October 2009, the Mint produced trade dollars for Canadian Tire which temporarily replaced their regular $1 coupons.
+In October 2009, the mint produced trade dollars for Canadian Tire which temporarily replaced their regular $1 coupons.
 The initiative called for the production of 2.5 million nickel-plated steel tokens, as well as 9,000 brass-plated steel tokens.
 As part of the limited-time offer, the trade dollars were distributed in 475 stores nationwide.

 Notable medallions

+Made of base and precious metals, several of the mint's numismatic coins are enhanced by special technologies including holograms, enamelling, lasering and embedded crystals.
+The mint also produces medals, medallions and tokens as part of this business line.

+The mint produces a great number of military decorations for the Department of National Defence including: the Sacrifice Medal, the Canadian Forces' Decoration and Clasp, the General Campaign Star, the International Security Assistance Force (ISAF) and Bars, the General Service Medal, the Special Service Medal, the Operational Service Medal, the Memorial Cross and the Canadian Victoria Cross.
+It also produces military decorations for Veterans Affairs Canada, as well as long-service medals for the RCMP and artistic achievement awards for the Governor General of Canada.

+The mint also produced the athletes' medals of the Montreal 1976 Olympic Games and the Vancouver 2010 Olympic and Paralympic Winter Games.
+The mint produced 615 Olympic and 399 Paralympic medals at their headquarters in Ottawa for the 2010 Winter Games.

+The mint also designed and produced the 4,283 medals for the Toronto 2015 Pan Am and Parapan Am games.